kaylai/VolFe-featurebranch/docs/code_structure.rst

 These are iterative calculations, which are solved using Jacobian matrix/Newton-Raphson approach (solvers and initial guesses are also in this file).

 The associated differential equations required for the solver are contained in “differential_equations.py”, where the symbolic differentiation was done using SymPy (Meurer et al., 2017).
-It is a long file because there are separate functions for different combinations of species in the melt and vapor (e.g., only carbon species in the system; the full COHS system; only H2O-CO2 in the melt and vapor, etc.)
+It is a long file because there are separate functions for different combinations of species in the melt and vapor (e.g., only carbon species in the system; the full COHS system; only H\ :sub:`2`O-CO\ :sub:`2` in the melt and vapor, etc.)

 Calculations
 -----